nstliveinst — NST script to customize the liveinst process.

 This option controls the mode of operation of the

 script.
-If omitted, it defaults to "install".
-The
+If omitted, it defaults to "install

-recognized modes of operation include: "install",
+recognized modes of operation include: "install

-"post-minimal".
+".
 See the script documentation for

 more details about the various modes of operation and how they are